Darthterac/OldGods/README.md

     the edit box approach is helpful for copying names/links/info etc... from the chat directly!

-    Chat can be saved and cleared to free up some memory, Chat History is where all saved chats appear, and can be accessed by typing /ogch or pressing the Save & Clear button, adding the chat to a saved variable.
+    Chat can be saved and cleared to free up some memory, Chat History is where all saved chats appear, and can be accessed by typing /ogch or pressing the Save & Clear button.
-    Saved chats are persistent, meaning available and accessable to all toons all guilds.
+    Saved chats are persistent, meaning available and accessable to all your toons in any guild.

     Plan on adding a KB limit to alert user when it's a good time Save & Clear.
+    Plan to make chat text color customizable and some enhancements to custom theme options.

 🔹 Guild Management Tools

     Macro integration for easy rank and time based pruning for Officers and above.
+    As of now rank is hardcoded as Initiate and the default threshold for the purge is set to 14 days, because of automation limitations when inactive initiates are found at 14 days the macro is created/edited to add the first player from the list to be purged by pressing f5, f5 again refreshes the table adding the next player in and so on.

     Member Search, look up players quickly find rank and status, online green, offline red The Member Search also includes a handy function that will find Unicode chars. with normal input ie. Search: Oldman  Result: Öldman-Lightbringer  Initiate  Offline(1d 23hr)

     Plans for timed data collection to intelligently update guild information.
-Additional Officer+ abilities for ranking and other secure functions.
+    Plans for additional Officer+ rank features like ranking members from search, and other secure functions which rely on the use of a keybound macro to bypass secure restrictions.
+    Plans for making the purge macro binding a user choice and enhance the logic.

 🔹 OldGods Mail Manager